Text and photos by Peter Mann

 Haymills Conservation was appointed in July 2005 to repair the damaged stonework, undertake repairs to the roof timbers and re-tile the roof.
 Work began on 1 August 2005 – soon the church was surrounded by scaffolding and the tiles removed.

 By October 2005, the stonework was substantially complete and timber repairs were undertaken.
 Haymills finished its work in January 2006, leaving St Denis’ as a ‘safe shell’ with its roof re-tiled and timbers and stonework repaired thanks to the care, hard work and professionalism of Haymills’ expert craftsmen.

-Credit for getting the restoration of the building to happen must go to Nick Grimshaw, SCDC’s Conservation Manager at the time, who championed our cause most admirably, and, of course to the Cabinet members of SCDC for reaching what must have been a difficult decision in the financial climate for the Council in 2005.
+Credit for getting the restoration of the building to happen must go to Nick Grimshaw, SCDC’s Conservation Manager at the time, who championed our cause most admirably, and, of course to the cabinet members of SCDC for reaching what must have been a difficult decision in the financial climate for the council in 2005.

-With the exterior restoration complete, left, the next step was to secure further grant support to complete restoration of the inside of the church with windows and a new floor to enable the building to be utilised for an appropriate community purpose – a scheme was expected to be developed in consultation with the Parish during 2007, but came to nothing.
+With the exterior restoration complete, pictured left, the next step was to secure further grant support to complete restoration of the inside of the church with windows and a new floor to enable the building to be utilised for an appropriate community purpose – a scheme was expected to be developed in consultation with the parish during 2007, but came to nothing.

 The building remained in SCDC’s possession – and a thorn in its side, as a report in late 2012 showed: could it be sold?